 This is also a healthy pasta, filled with Vitamin A and protein and fiber.
 I used whole wheat pasta for this, but gluten-free pasta or regular pasta would work just as well.

-- 1/2 pound dry pasta I used rotini but a tubular pasta like rigatoni or even macaroni would be great here
+- ½ pound rotini pasta (another tubular pasta like rigatoni or even macaroni would also be great here)

-- 4 leaves sage or 1 tsp dry sage
+- 4 leaves sage (fresh, chopped, or 1 teaspoon dried sage)

-- 1/2 cup cashews soaked for 30 minutes and drained
+- ½ cup raw cashewss soaked for 30 minutes and drained

 - Salt and ground black pepper to taste